 - Place unlit charcoal along with some wood chunks and spread the hot charcoal all over the unlit charcoal.
 This way, the unlit charcoal burns slowly from top to bottom prolonging the smoke time.

-To learn about how much charcoal for the smoker, you have to start with few basics.
+To learn about how much charcoal is for the smoker, you have to start with a few basics.

 For example, if you are cooking a small piece of meat over the small amount of charcoal that burned for 15 minutes, it will most probably burn it.